ahuacate/kodi/README.md

 Coming Soon.

 ### 6.03 Prepare CoreElec for SSH Rsync to NAS
-Now we create SSH RSA key and copy the public key (id_rsa.kodi_rsync.pub) to your NAS.
+Here we generate a SSH RSA key and copy the public key (id_rsa.pub) to your NAS.

-1. Log in to your CoreElec using SSH.
+1. Log in to your CoreElec player using SSH.
 Default user is `root` and password is `coreelec` (for libreelec the default password is `libreelec`):

 ```
 ssh root@your-coreelec-IP